 With the tongue firmly in cheek ;-), this is a how-to guide on operating a LND node, with ‘Ride The Lightning’ Web UI, running on LND/Bitcoin.

 For the un-initiated, ‘Ride The Lightning (RTL)’ is a platform agnostic web application to manage the LND node operations.
 Introductory post here.
-Please note, the application is currently in alpha testing phase, and should only be run on the testnet.

 This guide assumes you have setup the required application stack i.e. Bitcoind/LND/RTL.
 In case you need help with setting up Lightning network node with the complete app stack, you can follow the below guides: